awslabs/robustqa-acl23/README.md

 ```

 ## Raw Data & Annotations
-Due to data license and legal constraints, we could only provide partial final data, and our new annotations without raw data.
+Due to data license and legal constraints, we could only provide partial data, and our new annotations without raw data.
 You can find them in `data/.` All files in this folder are tracked by _[Git LFS](https://git-lfs.com/)_.

 For the rest of the data, we provide instructions to download raw data, and process them into uniform data format for RobustQA.
-In general, after data processing, you can expect to have the following data and field,
+In general, after data processing, you can expect to have the following data and fields,

 - `documents.jsonl`: original document pool.
 Data fields are,
     - `doc_id`: document id